Wonderful Wanderings

 Yup, I have affiliate links on this blog and there may be some in this amazing and completely free content below.
 If you book or buy something through these links, I earn a small commission at no extra cost to you.

-We had such a good time going sailing on the Douro river in Pinhão that we were curious what it would be like to cruise the waters at the other end of the river, in Porto, Portugal.
-We were invited to do a Douro Azul river cruise on a rabelo boat.
+We had such a good time going sailing on the Douro river in Pinhão that we were curious about what it would be like to cruise the waters at the other end of the river, in Porto, Portugal.
+We were invited to do a Douro Azul river cruise on a rabelo boat, and I want to tell you all about this fantastic experience.

 Douro Azul river cruise

-Rabelos are the traditional boats that used to transport port wine, but also other goods and even people, over the river.
-Before the construction of the railroad, the rabelo boats offered the fastest way of getting port wine from the Douro Valley, where it's produced, to the city of Porto.
+Rabelos were used to transport port wine, but also other goods and even people, over the river.
+Before the construction of the railroad, the rabelo boats offered the fastest way of getting port wine from the Douro Valley, where it’s produced, to the city of Porto.

 The boats have a flat bottom which made it easy for them to navigate the formerly shallow waters of the Douro River.
 Nowadays, the water of the Douro in Porto is deeper thanks to the construction of dams and locks in the 1960s.